ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

 3. Attach the Cloud connection to the Transit gateway.
 4. Select the **Transit gateway** -> **Add connection** -> Select Direct Link and select the newly created direct link -> click **Add**.

-You can now use a non-PER enabled Power Virtual Server workspace by following the steps above.
+You can now use a non-PER enabled Power Virtual Server workspace by following the preceding steps.
 The setup ensures that your workspace is ready for network communication.

 ## Enable communication via VPC
 {: #procedure-ena-ppro-comm}